IBM-Cloud/cloud-provider-ibm/README.md

 ## Unit Testing

-The [GO Github Action](.github/workflows/go.yml) workflow will run the GO unit tests on pull requests.
+The [GO GitHub Action](.github/workflows/go.yml) workflow will run the GO unit tests on pull requests.
 The GO unit tests can also be invoked locally by running:

 `make test`